Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/07_Exercises_2.md

 ## Slurm custom binding on GPU nodes

-1. Allocate one GPU node with one task per GPU and bind tasks to each CCD (8-core group sharing L3 cache) leaving first (#0) and last (#7) cores unused.
-Run a program with 6 threads per task and inspect actual task/threads affinity.
+1. Allocate one GPU node with one task per GPU and bind tasks to each CCD (8-core group sharing L3 cache).
+Use 7 threads per task having _low noise mode_ of the GPU nodes in mind.
+Use `select_gpu` wrapper to map exactly one GPU per task.

 	???
 Solution "Click to see the solution."